-As at June 30, 2023, the Company had \$3.4 million in cash and cash equivalents and working capital (current assets less current liabilities) of \$2.3 million.
+As of September 30, 2023, the Company had \$1.4 million in cash and cash equivalents and a working capital (current assets less current liabilities) deficit of \$1.7 million.

 The Company has prioritized the allocation of its available financial resources to meet key corporate and Pebble Project expenditure requirements in the near term, including the funding of the appeal of the ROD and other matters addressed in 1.5.3 Plan of Operations.
 The Company will require additional funds to meet all its business objectives.
 Pursuant to the Royalty Agreement, the Company may receive four additional tranches of US\$12 million each should the Royalty Holder exercise its right to purchase additional rights to future gold and silver production from the Pebble Project.
+As of the date of the MD&A, the Company received an initial US\$2 million investment relating to the second tranche under an amendment to the Royalty Agreement.
+Under the amendment, the Royalty Holder has the right to fund the remainder of the US\$12 million tranche in five US\$2 million investments.
 However, there is no assurance that this will occur.
 The Company plans to conduct other financings, as necessary through any or a combination of debt and equity and/or contributions from possible new Pebble Project participants; however, there can be no assurance that it will be successful in obtaining additional financing.
 If the Company is unable to raise the necessary capital resources to meet obligations as they come due, the Company will at some point have to reduce or curtail its operations.